Amzad Hossain Sarker

-Amzad Hossain Sarker was a Bangladesh Nationalist Party politician and the former Member of Parliament of Nilphamari-4.
+Amzad Hossain Sarker (1958–2021) was a Bangladesh Nationalist Party politician and member of parliament for Nilphamari-4 from 2001 to 2008.
 He was mayor of Saidpur Paurashava.

 Career

 Sarker was elected to parliament from Nilphamari-4 as a Bangladesh Nationalist Party candidate in 2001.

 Death

 Sarker died on 14 January 2021 from COVID-19 during the COVID-19 pandemic in Bangladesh.